 - Take lots of great, correctly exposed photos!

-As long as the lighting conditions stay the same, you’re all set.
+As long as the lighting conditions stay the same, your camera settings can stay the same for the rest of the photoshoot.
 You won’t need to change your exposure settings, unless you want to change either the depth of field or the shutter speed.

 Obviously, if you move from that location or the lighting conditions change, such as the sky becoming overcast or the sun starting to set, meter your exposure again.

-She has a light complexion, so metering off her cheek would give an inaccurate exposure setting and the photo would be 1 stop underexposed.
-If she held a gray card next to her face and I metered off the gray card, as long as we didn’t move from this location, my settings would be accurate.
+The subject has a light complexion, so metering off her cheek would give an inaccurate exposure setting and the photo would be 1 stop underexposed.
+Holding a gray card next to her face to meter off would ensure accurate exposure settings

 Have you ever wanted to preset your camera’s focus so that you can take a selfie?
 What about if you want to use autofocus to focus and then switch to manual as neither the camera nor the subject will be moving?